howjmay/rvv_example/README.md

 running on emulators or downloading to a microcontroller-style boars, but will also work on a native RISC-V Linux system.

-Your favourite software repository might have a recent enough RISC-V toolchain, but maybe not as the B and V extensions are still quite new as I write this.
+Your favorite software repository might have a recent enough RISC-V toolchain, but maybe not as the B and V extensions are still quite new as I write this.

 Check out the latest version from https://github.com/riscv-collab/riscv-gnu-toolchain